pbeukema/LabHacks/readme.md

 ##  Generating Publication Quality Figures
 * It is best to use whatever software you are using to get the figure as close to final as possible.
 Sometimes it is necessary to do some post edits in illustrator/inkscape but with diligent coding, you can usually avoid this, which will ultimately save you time.

 * Carefully consider the colors and colormaps of your figures.
-Consider color blind readers of your figures.
-Find out what people hate about the often used [jetmap colormap](https://jakevdp.github.io/blog/2014/10/16/how-bad-is-your-colormap/).
+Consider color blind readers.
+Find out what people hate about the [jetmap colormap](https://jakevdp.github.io/blog/2014/10/16/how-bad-is-your-colormap/) which is sadly often used.
 Read about different colormaps [here](https://matplotlib.org/users/colormaps.html)

 * For data visualization, [matplotlib](https://matplotlib.org) in python and a library called [seaborn](http://seaborn.pydata.org/index.html) are very useful tools to generate publication quality figures.